FAQs About YouTube Marketing

 Don’t forget to use Google Trends to find out when your keywords are most popular.
 Choose your publishing dates accordingly to help your videos get a lot of views on YouTube and rank in Google search results.

-Once you’ve determined your video’s topic, it’s time to brainstorm content.
+Once you’ve determined your topic, it’s time to brainstorm content.
 The first five seconds of your video are crucial.
 Jump right into the meat of your content by telling an exciting story or stat.
-You can backtrack a little once your viewers are hooked, have a short introduction and then delve into your topic.
+You can backtrack a little once your viewers are hooked.
+We recommend having a short introduction and then diving into your topic.
 And make sure your videos are high quality – show off your video editing and creation talents!

-YouTube is the second largest search engine in the world.
+YouTube is the second-most visited website in the world, with more than 1.7 billion unique users hopping on each month.
 Therefore, the platform generates lots of traffic to your video content, channel and website.
 To most users, video is more engaging than other content, and it’s in high demand.

 Videos that rank high in YouTube search results are also more likely to rank in the Google video carousel, which is another opportunity for your brand to gain exposure in the SERP.
-So there are many advantages of using YouTube for business promotion, even if you don’t have a lot of resources for high-production-value content.
+Even if you don’t have a lot of resources for high-production-value content, using YouTube for business promotion offers plenty of advantages as a platform.

 If you use YouTube advertising, you unlock many more benefits of the platform and get more eyes on your brand.
 There’s more information about this just below.